HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 //Timeout (in milliseconds) after which the program interrupts the loop where it's detecting for the preview
 //window changes.
 It's to avoid opening pinned apps with no active window.
 It can be a greater value, because
 //it's a non-blocking loop which usually breaks much quicker.
-PreviewWindowChangeDetectionMaxMilliseconds=1000
+Only used in the new "BestMethodEver" PreviewWindowChangeDetectionMaxMilliseconds=1000

 //For how long (in milliseconds) should the left mouse button be clicked before